Computed Tomography (CT) - Spine

 - The risk of serious allergic reaction to contrast materials that contain iodine is extremely low, and radiology departments are well-equipped to deal with them.
 If you had prior allergic reactions to CT contrast materials, it is important to inform your doctor in advance.
 Medications may be prescribed prior to the CT scan to minimize the risk of allergic reactions.

 - Because children are more sensitive to radiation, they should have a CT exam only if it is essential for making a diagnosis and should not have repeated CT exams unless absolutely necessary.
 CT scans in children should always be done with low-dose technique.

 What are the limitations of CT Scanning of the Spine?

 A person who is very large may not fit into the opening of a conventional CT scanner or may be over the weight limit—usually 450 pounds—for the moving table.

 Spinal CT does not consistently show enough detail to properly assess the spinal cord.
-MRI may be more suitable than CT for demonstrating injured ligaments, the status of the intervertebral disks and hematomas in the area of the spine.
+MRI may be more suitable than CT for demonstrating injured ligaments, the status of the intervertebral disks, spinal cord abnormalities and hematomas in the area of the spine.